skienzmatishun/rippreport/content/p/goat-hill-piggy-bank/index.md

 ---
-title: "GOAT HILL PIGGY-BANK"
+title: GOAT HILL PIGGY-BANK
 date: 2019-03-13
-thumbnail: "img/goat-hill-piggy-bank.jpg"
+thumbnail: img/goat-hill-piggy-bank.jpg
 categories:
 - wonderful-wednesday
 tags:
 - county-commissioner
 - elliott
 - gulf-shores
 - orange-beach
 authors:
 - ripp-report
+alttags: "Piggy bank receiving coins, symbolizing Baldwin County funds allegedly diverted for Goat Hill and tax increases"
 ---
 Baldwin County is the piggy-Bank for Goat Hill supported by the same elected officials, we elected, to represent us.
 The Tax Man Chris Elliott, as a county commissioner, taxed the citizens of Baldwin County without any vote of his constituents.
 Mr Elliott then raided the 1% school tax to the tune of 200,000 dollars a year, for the county.
 He is living up to his reputation as the Tax Man by supporting the gas tax, again without any vote by the public.
 Over 80% of the voters opposed the gas tax.
 Did our elected officials listen?
 Hell NO. This is the political plan, tax them right after being elected, because the voters will forget in 4 years.

 Who does the Gas Tax hurt the most?